David McLean (actor)

-David McLean (May 19, 1922 in Akron, Ohio – October 12, 1995 in Culver City, California) was an American film and television actor, best known for appearing in many Marlboro television and print advertisements beginning in the early 1960s.
+David McLean (May 19, 1922 – October 12, 1995) was an American film and television actor, best known for appearing in many Marlboro television and print advertisements beginning in the early 1960s.

 Early years

 McLean was born as Eugene Joseph Huth in Akron, Ohio.

 Career

 McLean's acting career began on stage with work in little theater plays.
 Following military service in World War II, he acted in productions in Los Angeles in addition to drawing sketches and cartoons.

-In addition to his commercial work for Marlboro cigarettes, McLean starred as the title character in the NBC western television series, Tate, which was a summer replacement for half of Perry Como's program in 1960.
+In addition to his commercial work for Marlboro cigarettes, McLean starred as the title character in the NBC Western television series, Tate, which was a summer replacement for half of Perry Como's program in 1960.
 He also appeared in numerous television programs and feature films of the 1960s and '70s, including a leading role in the 1961 movie X-15, the directorial debut of Richard Donner, and films such as The Strangler (1964), Nevada Smith (1966), Hughes and Harlow: Angels in Hell (1977), Kingdom of the Spiders (1977), and Deathsport (1978).

 He guest-starred three times in the NBC television series Laramie, in the 1962 episodes "Beyond Justice", in the role of Steve Collier, a corrupt territorial politician; in "A Grave For Cully Brown" as Cully Brown; and as Marshal Branch McGary in the 1963 episode, "The Marshals."
 In 1966, he appeared in an episode of the NBC Western The Virginian.
 He guest-starred in the NBC Western series Bonanza, and on Daniel Boone.

 In 1963, McLean was cast as the gangster Frank MacErlane in the episode "Open Season" of the CBS anthology series, GE True, hosted by Jack Webb.
 In the story line, James Best portrays the courageous Wisconsin game warden Ernie Swift, who faces the reprisal of the mob after he tickets MacErlane for illegal fishing.
 That year, he also appeared on Perry Mason as the title character and defendant Trevor Harris in "The Case of the Lawful Lazarus."
 As Lazarus in the Bible had been raised by Jesus from the dead, Harris reappeared from a 10-year absence after being declared legally dead.

 McLean appeared as Stephen F. Austin in the 1964 episode, "A Book of Spanish Grammar", on the anthology series, Death Valley Days.
 In the story line, Austin travels to Mexico City to purchase land in colonial Texas to sell to future settlers.
 His traveling companion, Valdez (Rodolfo Acosta), wonders why he risks so much to help strangers.

 Aside from his commercial appearances for Marlboro, McLean was the spokesperson for Great Western Savings and Loan in its television commercials.
 He was also an woodworker and artist.